thecodingdad/ha-xtool/docs/PROTOCOL.md

 **CRC-16-protected binary envelope** on the WebSocket.
 Studio's `MessageEncoder.encodeFrame` / `MessageParser.extractCompletePackets`
 are gated by `dataStream: true` — the V2 connection profile sets that flag, so raw TEXT JSON is silently dropped by the firmware.
-We learnt this the hard way: the `/v1/user/parity` handshake never reached the device until we wrapped it in this envelope.
+The `/v1/user/parity` handshake will never reach the device unless every frame uses this envelope.

 **Envelope layout** (10-byte header + payload):